Deliblatska Peščara: Wildlife

-The Deliblato Sands is rich in floral diversity, it is home to 900 different species of plants which many are considered by international standards rare or endemic to the Pannonian Basin.
+The Deliblato Sands are rich in floral diversity, it is home to 900 different species of plants, many of which are considered by international standards rare or endemic to the Pannonian Basin.
 Regions of similar terrain across Europe have been cultivated, forested or otherwise altered, while Deliblato Sands has largely remained untouched.
-Some of the endangered and endemic species of flora include the Banat peony, steppe peony, Pančić wormwood, bulrush and dwarf Russian almond.
+Some of the endangered and endemic species of flora include the Banat peony, steppe peony, Pančić wormwood, bulrush, and dwarf Russian almond.
 Twenty different species of Orchidaceae grow in this area.
-Tree species used for the immobilization of the moving sand include black locust, black pine, Scots pine and various deciduous species.
+Tree species used for the immobilisation of the moving sand include black locust, black pine, Scots pine, and various deciduous species.

-A total of 200 animal species inhabits the sands.
-Rare fauna include the desert ant, antlion, mole rat, and steppe polecat.
-The main source of food for some endangered birds of prey, such as the saker falcon, eastern imperial eagle and lesser spotted eagle, are ground squirrels that live in large open grass fields; hence such areas are necessary for their survival.
-Other noted animals are the wolf, deer, roe deer and boar.
+A total of 200 animal species inhabit the sands.
+Rare fauna include the desert ant, antlion, mole-rat, steppe polecat, steppe birch mouse, steppe mouse-tailed dormouse, and steppe skunk, which are species for which Deliblato Sands is the only or one of the few remaining habitats in Serbia.
+Bird species include the sand martin, little egret, and pygmy cormorant.
+The main source of food for some endangered birds of prey, such as the Banat falcon, saker falcon, eastern imperial eagle, and lesser spotted eagle, is ground squirrels that live in large open grass fields; hence such areas are necessary for their survival.
+Other noted animals are the wolf, deer, roe deer, and boar.

 Human history

 Remains from the Bronze Age were discovered in the locality of Židovar.
-Other localities (Đurica, Grebenac, Veliki Grad, Mali Grad) contain remains of the habitation from the 13th century BC to the 1500s and 1600s.
+Other localities (Đurica, Grebenac, Veliki Grad, and Mali Grad) contain remains of the habitation from the 13th century BC to the 1500s and 1600s.
 Roman period is represented with the trench near Kovin (Rimski šanac).

-In 1789, Austrian authorities, which controlled the area at the time, dispatched forest engineer Franz Bachofen from Timișoara to conduct measurements of the sands and complies a report on how to "tame" the sand.
+In 1789, Austrian authorities, which controlled the area at the time, dispatched forest engineer Franz Bachofen from Timișoara to conduct measurements of the sands and compile a report on how to "tame" the sand.
 At the time, strong winds and storms would carry the sand from Deliblato all the way to Vienna and Pest.
-According to the popular myth, Austrian empress Maria Theresa ordered for the fixing of Deliblato after wind brought some sand into her plate while she was eating soup.
+According to the popular myth, Austrian empress Maria Theresa ordered the fixing of Deliblato after wind brought some sand into her plate while she was eating soup.
 After a decade of work, Bachofen reported that the sands cover an area of 406.60 km2, out of which 168 km2 is covered with loose, free sand.
-In order to immobilize the sand, Bachofer drafted a forestation plan, which was accepted in 1818.
-Since then, almost 300 km2 of the sands was forested, but also 250 km2 got burned in time in three catastrophic fires caused by the human negligence.
+In order to immobilise the sand, Bachofer drafted a forestation plan, which was accepted in 1818.
+Since then, almost 300 km2 of the sand was forested, but also 250 km2 got burned over time in three catastrophic fires caused by human negligence.

 The sand was used as a hideout by the Yugoslav Partisans during World War II.
 They used to build base camps and dugouts where they were hiding after the anti-German actions.
 Out of numerous temporary hideouts, only one is preserved today.
-It was an improvised hospital at the locality Čardak.
+It was an improvised hospital in the locality Čardak.
 A monument dedicated to the Jews who were transported from Belgrade and executed in the sands by the Germans during the occupation, is also located here.